Skip to content

 Risks include over- or under-correction, asymmetry, scarring, hair-line distortion (with endoscopic procedures), forehead numbness, and rarely injury to the frontal branch of the facial nerve.

-For patients seeking a less invasive option, cosmetic botulinum toxin can give a subtle ‘chemical brow lift’ lasting 3–4 months.
+For patients seeking a less invasive option, cosmetic botulinum toxin can give a subtle ‘chemical brow lift’ lasting 3 to 4 months.

 Frequently asked